opendr-eu/opendr/projects/python/perception/robotti_human_detection/README.md

     sudo apt install libopenblas0
     ```

-Then, you need to compile some libraries needed by the simulation, by running the following commands in a terminal:
+Then, you need to compile some libraries needed by the simulation, by running the opening a terminal, navigating
+to this folder, i.e. `/opendr/projects/python/perception/robotti_human_detection`, and running:
 ```sh
 export WEBOTS_HOME=/path/to/webots/installation
 make